 The purpose was just to gauge overall interest.
 There are a lot of developers using .NET in my area.
 I’d argue the majority of developers in my area are using .NET in some way.

-But I wanted to make sure the ones I knew that would go, how many of there co-workers, who may be dark matter would attend.
+But I wanted to make sure the ones I knew that would go, how many of there co-workers, who may be dark matter

 The location was important to me because I wanted to make sure it was a very accessible place that wouldn’t be an impediment from people attending.